Are You Doing Everything You Can to Bring Out the Best from High Potentials?

 Does your organizational culture and talent management strategy bring out the best from high potentials?
 If not, it should.
 High potentials can make or break your performance.

-The Definition of High Potential Employees
+Research: The Definition of High Potential Employees

 We consider high potential employees as the top 3% to 10% of the workforce in terms of “Results” and “Behaviors.”
 Results are exemplified by consistently outperforming their expectations and their peers in varied situations.
-Behaviors relate to achieving those differentiated results in a manner that consistently aligns with the cultural norms and corporate values regardless of the complexity or pressure.
+Behaviors relate to achieving those differentiated results in a manner that consistently aligns with the cultural and team norms and associated corporate values regardless of the complexity or pressure.

 Additionally, these unique employees show the attributes required to successfully take on more responsibility within the organization.
 The good news is that performance, potential, and behavior can be measured using leadership simulation assessments.